 Hugh Larratt HENDERSON, born 13th August 1918.
+He was orphaned at age 6, on the death of his father, Robert William Henderson, on 11 January 1925.
+Until adulthood, Hugh lived with his guardian’s, Reginald Ramsay and Grace Wallace, mostly in Halifax.
 Like his maternal grandfather and his father Robert, Hugh studied law and became a barrister.
 He joined the Royal Canadian Navy Volunteer Reserve and, in January 1941, when he was Sub-Lieutenant posted in Sydney, Cape Breton, Nova Scotia, he married Mary Elizabeth ROGERS.

 Hugh & Mary then settled in Victoria, British Columbia.
 Hugh was the progressive conservative candidate at the 27th British Columbia election in 1953.

 Hugh died on October 31st 1986, aged 68.
 His funeral service was held in Christchurch Cathedral, Victoria.
 He & Mary had three children.

 Mary Howard HENDERSON, born 12th July 1869, in Ontario, third child of William and Mary Henderson.
 Mary studied at McGill University and left there in 1890 as one of its first women graduates.
 She wrote three books of which “By Water & The Word” is the best-known.
 It is a transcription of the diary of the Right Reverend Jervois A. Newnham, her brother-in-law, while plying the waters and ice fields of northern Canada in the Diocese of Moosonee.